jvtang487/sp24-cse110-lab4/expose/javascript/part2.md

     E. false true as a number is 1 which is not equal to 2
     F. true they are both booleans
 15. The == sign compares the two values if they are the same the === compares if they are both the same type
+16. The result will be an array of [2,4,6] or multiplied by 2.
+I got this as I walked through the function, it would use some function to update a new array, the function being called multiplied the num by 2 so the new array would be 2 times of each value.